Voice call capture options

-Voice call capture options determine how your AI Agent collects input from end users during phone calls.
-When configuring Actions or Processes for Voice, you can specify whether end users provide information by speaking, using their phone’s dial pad (DTMF), or responding to an SMS message.
+Voice call capture options determine how your AI Agent collects input from end users during phone calls and how it confirms what it captured.
+When configuring Actions, Playbooks, or Processes for Voice, you can specify whether end users provide information by speaking, using their phone’s keypad, or responding to an SMS message.
+For spoken responses, you can also choose how the Agent confirms a captured value by reading it back to the end user.

-Configuring appropriate capture modes helps set your AI Agent and your end users up for success, as different capture options suit different types of information being captured.
+Configuring appropriate capture and confirmation settings helps set your AI Agent and your end users up for success, as different options suit different types of information being captured.

 Voice call capture options have the following constraints: